raspberrypilearning/flower-generator/en/step_3.md

 --- task ---

-Add the following code to clear the stage and use your new `draw flower`{:class="blockmoreblocks"} block when the green flag is clicked:
+Add the following code to clear the Stage and to use your new `draw flower`{:class="blockmoreblocks"} block when the green flag is clicked:

 ![flower sprite](images/flower-sprite.png)